SushantPulavarthi/PyFixer/README.md

                                          # Subsequent runs will an start interactive session
 ./pyfixer.sh [path to python file]       # Will start analyzing and attempt to fix this file

-./pyfixer.sh --rebuild                   # Included if gradle application needs to be rebuilt (eg: updates)
+./pyfixer.sh --rebuild                   # Included if gradle application needs to be rebuilt
 ```

 ## Demo